Zhao Yun: Battle of Xiaoting

 In late 219, Sun Quan broke the Sun–Liu alliance by sending his general Lü Meng to launch a stealth invasion of Liu Bei's territories in southern Jing Province while Guan Yu was away at the Battle of Fancheng against Cao Cao's forces.
 Guan Yu was later captured in an ambush and executed on Sun Quan's order when he refused to surrender.

-Following Cao Cao's death in March 220, his son and successor Cao Pi usurped the throne from Emperor Xian later that year, ended the Eastern Han dynasty, and established the state of Wei with himself as the new emperor.
-In 221, Liu Bei declared himself emperor and founded the state of Shu to challenge Wei's legitimacy.
-In the same year, Sun Quan pledged allegiance to Cao Pi and agreed to become a vassal under Wei; in return, Cao Pi granted him the title "King of Wu".